Things to consider

 These issues will not be the only elements taken into account when prioritising staff to return to offices but may be helpful in those considerations.

-We would encourage all employers to work closely with staff to understand any issues and concerns around both continuing to work from home and returning to an office environment in line with regular and individual risk assessment.
+We would encourage all employers to work closely with staff to understand any issues and concerns around both continuing to work from home and returning to an office environment in line with regular and individual occupational risk assessment.

 Employees will want to be assured that their safety and welfare has been reflected in workplace plans which is why consultation with the workforce is important.
 Employers will want to remind staff about the employee wellbeing and support services available to them.